 Price Book Method Two: The Spreadsheet

-With smartphones everywhere these day, I think the most efficient way for you to log your prices is using Google Docs and the Google Drive app.
+I think the most efficient way for you to log your prices is using Google Docs and the Google Drive app.
 I created my spreadsheet in a couple hours one afternoon.
-In the rows across, record the names of the stores where you shop most often.
+Here's how you create your Price Book: In the rows across, record the names of the stores where you shop most often.
 On the left column, write the name of the food items you purchase along with the unit size.
 In the cells where the store and the product intersect, record the price.
-What I like about this method is I can make changes on my computers at home with receipts and I always have the spreadsheet handy on my phone while I’m shopping.
+What I like about this method is I can make changes on my computer at home simply by looking at my receipts.
+Because my Google Docs app syncs my computer and my phone, always have the spreadsheet handy while I'm shopping.